-We run a free shuttle bus service during undergraduate term time between the campus and Newport, which runs at regular intervals in the mornings, at lunch time and at the end of the day.
+We run a subsidised shuttle bus service during term time between the campus and Newport, which runs hourly throughout the day.
 More information, including how to purchase your bus pass and a current timetable can be found on the student travel information page.

 The following shows approximate distances from the campus to the nearest major towns.